shieldproject/shield/ROADMAP.md

 etc.

-We would like to move to a more robust access model that permits individual customers, be they operators or develoeprs, to view and control a limited subset of the data set, and effect backup and restore operations on owned jobs and target systems.
+We would like to move to a more robust access model that permits individual customers, be they operators or developers, to view and control a limited subset of the data set, and effect backup and restore operations on owned jobs and target systems.